 Exhibit No. Exhibit Description 1.1 Form of Underwriting Agreement.
-3.1 Form of Amended and Restated Certificate of Incorporation of Tradeweb Markets Inc., to be effective prior to the closing of this offering.
-3.2 Form of Amended and Restated Bylaws of Tradeweb Markets Inc., to be effective prior to the closing of this offering.
+3.1 Form of Amended and Restated Certificate of Incorporation of Tradeweb Markets Inc., to be effective prior to or upon the closing of this offering.
+3.2 Form of Amended and Restated Bylaws of Tradeweb Markets Inc., to be effective prior to or upon the closing of this offering.
 4.1 Specimen Common Stock Certificate of Tradeweb Markets Inc. 5.1 Opinion of Fried, Frank, Harris, Shriver & Jacobson LLP.
 10.1 Form of Stockholders Agreement, to be effective upon the closing of the offering.
 10.2 Form of Registration Rights Agreement, to be effective upon the closing of the offering.
-10.3 Form of Fifth Amended and Restated LLC Agreement of Tradeweb Markets LLC, to be effective prior to the closing of this offering.
+10.3 Form of Fifth Amended and Restated LLC Agreement of Tradeweb Markets LLC, to be effective upon closing of this offering.
 10.4 Form of Tax Receivable Agreement, to be effective upon the closing of this offering.
-10.5 Form of Restrictive Covenant Agreement, to be effective upon the closing of the offering.
-10.6 Form of Common Unit Purchase Agreement, to be effective prior to the closing of the offering.
-10.7 Form of Credit Agreement, to be effective upon the closing of this offering.
-10.8 + Employment Agreement by and between Lee Olesky and Tradeweb Markets LLC.
-10.9 + Employment Agreement by and between William Hult and Tradeweb Markets LLC.
-10.10 + Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan.
-10.11 + Form of Option Agreement under the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan.
-10.12 [±] Amended & Restated Tradeweb Markets Inc. PRSU Plan.
-10.13 ± Form of PRSU Agreement under the Amended & Restated Tradeweb Markets Inc. PRSU Plan.
-10.14 [†] Second Amended & Restated Market Data Agreement, dated November 1, 2018, by and between Tradeweb Markets LLC, Thomson Reuters (Markets) LLC and Thomson Reuters (GRC) Inc. 10.15 + Tradeweb Markets Inc. 2019 Omnibus Equity Incentive Plan.
-10.16 + Form of Indemnification Agreement.
-16.1 Letter of PricewaterhouseCoopers LLP, dated March 7, 2019, regarding change in Tradeweb Markets LLC's independent registered public accounting firm.
+10.5 Form of Credit Agreement, to be effective upon the closing of this offering. $10.6^{^{+}}$ Employment Agreement by and between Lee Olesky and Tradeweb Markets LLC. $10.7^{^{+}}$ Employment Agreement by and between William Hult and Tradeweb Markets LLC.
+10.8+ Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan.
+10.9+ Form of Option Agreement under the Amended and Restated Tradeweb Markets Inc. 2018 Share Option Plan.
+10.10+ Amended & Restated Tradeweb Markets Inc. PRSU Plan. $10.11^{^+}$ Form of PRSU Agreement under the Amended & Restated Tradeweb Markets Inc. PRSU Plan.
+10.12+ Tradeweb Markets Inc. 2019 Omnibus Equity Incentive Plan.
+10.13+ Form of Indemnification Agreement.
+10.14[±] Second Amended & Restated Market Data Agreement, dated November 1, 2018, by and between Tradeweb Markets LLC, Thomson Reuters (Markets) LLC and Thomson Reuters (GRC) Inc. 16.1 Letter of PricewaterhouseCoopers LLP, dated March 7, 2019, regarding change in Tradeweb Markets LLC's independent registered public accounting firm.
 21.1 List of Subsidiaries of Tradeweb Markets Inc. 23.1 Consent of Deloitte & Touche LLP.
 23.2 Consent of Deloitte & Touche LLP.
 23.3 Consent of PricewaterhouseCoopers LLP.
 23.4 Consent of Fried, Frank, Harris, Shriver & Jacobson LLP (included in Exhibit 5.1).
-24.1 Power of Attorney.
+24.1 Power of Attorney (included in signature pages hereto).
+99.1 Consent of William Hult to be named as a director nominee.